vwkd/code-system/src/languages/rust/trait/trait.md

 ## Supertrait

-?? other trait that trait depends on struct that implement trait must also implement supertrait
+- trait that a trait requires being also implemented
+- type that implements trait must also implement supertrait

-?? can define it similar to trait bound after name `trait MyTrait: SuperTrait { ... }`
+- allows to depend on other traits
+- can specify multiple
+- syntax is like trait bound on name, multiple separated by plus